kworkflow/patch-hub/README.md

 ### pre-compiled binaries

 You can find pre-compiled `patch-hub` binaries on our [releases page](https://github.com/kworkflow/patch-hub/releases).
-On this page, the binaries will be in compressed files with the pattern `x86_64-unknown-linux-[gnu|musl].tar.xz`, so you only need to decompress the desired file (don't forget to validate the correspondent checksum) and add the `patch-hub` executable to your `PATH`.

-Currently, we only support the target `x86_64-unknown-linux-gnu`, which should work well with most Linux systems, but we aim to bring support to the `x86_64-unknown-linux-musl` target for more portability.
+There are two versions of the binary: `-x86_64-unknown-linux-gnu` (dynamically linked) and `-x86_64-unknown-linux-musl` (statically linked).
+The first uses the GNU C library (glibc), while the second uses the musl C library (musl libc).
+In a nutshell, `-x86_64-unknown-linux-gnu` is more compatible with various Linux distributions due to its reliance on the widely used glibc.
+At the same time, `x86_64-unknown-linux-musl` produces more portable and self-contained binaries because it includes all necessary libraries within the binary itself.

 ### compiling from source